EstelleDy/projdevops/README.md

  *
 Without the stars (*).
 Then click on Trigger custom build.
-We did a screenshot of our results from our PCs that is in the repository.
+We did a screenshot of our results from our PCs that is in the repository (DevOps_screen.png).